decorative image

 Effective Property Tracking Improves Audit Results

-Agile, Acquisition & Sustainment, Strategy & Transformation, Risk Management
+Agile, Acquisition & Sustainment, Performance Optimization, Risk Management

 The first quarter of the new year can bring uncomfortable financial clarity for people when surprisingly large credit card bills arrive or friends and family express their displeasure at being left off the holiday gift list.
 Similarly, at audit time, program managers not closely tracking acquisitions encounter difficult questions about fraud, waste, and abuse.